dougluce/ident_switch/README.md

 * Branch 3.X - for Roundcube v1.3

 Please specify verion like "~2.0" in your composer.json file for ident_switch requirement.
 In this case you will stay inside compatible branch until you manually update ypur Roundcube installation.

+### Switching SMTP ###
+Plugin also switched SMTP credentials but only for server specified in general config.
+You should use %u and %p substitutions for user and password to make it work.
+This substitutions are replaced by username and password for selected IMAP account.